sotoon/tunnel/roles/bird/README.md

 ### Inventory Variables

-The same inventory used for GRE role is used here.
+The same inventory used for tunnel configuration is used here.
 BIRD automatically discovers:

-- Tunnel peers from GRE groups
+- Tunnel peers from tunnel groups (vxlan1, wireguard1, gre1, etc.)
-- Local and remote tunnel IPs
+- Local and remote tunnel IPs based on tunnel type
-- Network subnets to advertise
+- Network subnets to advertise from physical_interfaces

 ### Global Variables